amarula/dyndesign/docs/class_builder.md

 - The Parent1 class inherits from the Grandparent1 class.
 - The Base class inherits from the Parent2 class.
 - The Parent2 class inherits from the Grandparent2 class.
-- The Component1 class is added to the Base class.
+- The Component1 class is added as component to the Base class.
 - The Component1 class inherits from the ParentComponent1 class.

 ![Class Dependency Diagram](https://github.com/amarula/dyndesign/blob/7664a4456271ccac2f0e27a276a754c2d7f7ec98/docs/img/build_recursive_example.png?raw=true)